 In life and leadership, difficult conversations have to happen at times.
-Many find it difficult to navigate conflict in the moment of heightened emotions.
+Many find it difficult to navigate conflict in moments of heightened emotions.

-They are rarely fun (unless you are into that sort of thing) but often necessary.
+They are rarely fun (unless you are a bad leader into that sort of thing) but often necessary.

-The rewards and growth that come from them, however, can be significant and sustainable.
+The rewards and growth that come from them, however, are significant and sustainable.

 This weekend, while standing around a kitchen counter eating pizza, I got into a rather heated debate.
 For the most part, it resulted in me throwing an adult tantrum with what I visualize as pizza flying out of my mouth at the same time.